 Mentoring services are provided by highly experienced business people with skills and qualifications in a wide range of industries and disciplines.

 Small business workshops and events

 Small Business Victoria workshops and events are available to Victoria's small businesses.
 Held at both metro and regional Victoria locations, Small Business Victoria workshops are run by experts in their field.
-The workshops cover a range of business topics from starting your business, understanding business planning essentials to improving time management and developing digital strategies for your business.
+The workshops cover a range of business topics from starting your business, understanding business planning to taking your business online and developing digital strategies for your business.